-- A) Describe three similarities and differences in parenting practices across cultures. - B) Report the play patterns of infants. - C) Examine how the environment impacts the adults' parenting and child's play behaviors. - D) Reflect on and report some (if any) difficulties you faced while completing this assignment.
+- A) Describe three similarities and differences in parenting practices across cultures. - B) Report the play patterns of infants across cultures (e.g., what toys they played with). - C) Examine how the environment impacts the adults' parenting and child's play behaviors. - D) Reflect on and report some (if any) difficulties you faced while completing this assignment.

 This assignment should be in APA 6th Edition format.
 You will need a title page and reference page.
 You do not need an abstract.
 Use the textbook for a reference.
 You are welcome to use additional scientific sources.
-The assignment should be 2-3 pages, not including the title page and reference page.
+The paper should be around 3 pages, NOT including the title page and references page.
+You do not need an abstract.

 The second paper is Infant Toys Research paper.
-Examine several toys marketed for infants (see package for age ranges).
+Examine several toys marketed for infants and toddlers (see package for age ranges).
 Try to find one good toy and one poor toy.
 Report on the following:

-- Describe the toys (you may include a picture of each toy within your paper) and the recommended age range of the toys. - Report your ratings for each toy on durability, safety, attractiveness, and stimulation (1= poor, 2= fair, 3= average, 4= good, 5= excellent), and briefly explain why you gave those scores. - Determine how each toy is designed for infant safety and to stimulate infant development, especially sensory development.
+- Describe the toys (you may include a picture of each toy within your paper) and the recommended age range of the toys. - Report your ratings for each toy on durability, safety, attractiveness, and stimulation (1= poor, 2= fair, 3= average, 4= good, 5= excellent), and briefly explain why you gave those scores. - Determine how each toy is designed for infant safety and to stimulate infant development, especially sensory and physical development.
 What does each toy do to improve development and in what ways? - Discuss why you think your good toy improves development, and why the poor toy does not.
 Use developmental concepts and research to support your argument. - Conclude with a summary of what you learned and recommendations for improvements of infant toys.

 This assignment should be in APA 6th Edition format (See template on Canvas for guidelines.
-The OWL Purdue website is also very helpful.).
-You will need a title page and reference page.
+The OWL Purdue website is also very helpful).
+You will need a title page and references page.
 You do not need an abstract.
 Use the textbook for a reference.
 You are welcome to use additional scientific sources.
-The assignment should be 4-5 pages in length, not including the title page and reference page.
+The assignment should be 4-5 pages in length, not including the title page and references page.

-7. Exams (100 points out of 1000) - There will be TWO exams worth 50 points each that will count towards your final grade in class.
+7. Exams (200 points out of 1000) - There will be TWO exams worth 100 points each that will count towards your final grade in class.
 Each exam will consist of multiple-choice questions, fill-in-the-blank, and true/ false statements.
 There will be NO make-up exams.
 Anything covered in the classroom, including demonstrations, videos, etc. should be considered testable information.
 There will be NO comprehensive final exam.
 Both exams require a scantron and #2 pencil.
 These materials can be purchased in BC bookstore and you are responsible for providing them.

-Weekly Reading Schedule
+Weekly Reading Schedule \\

-Week 1: Sept 19 - Sept 23 Chapter 1
+Week 1: Jan 3 - Jan 6 Introduction/ Chapter 1

-Monday, Sept 19 - Introductions + Syllabus
+Tuesday, Jan 3 - Introductions + Syllabus

-Tuesday, Sept 20 - Workshop on Revel: bring laptops/ iPads - free access for 2 weeks, link with canvas...

-Wednesday, Sept 21 - What is Developmental psychology?
+Wednesday, Jan 4 - Brief workshop on Revel: bring laptops/ iPads - free access for 2 weeks, link with canvas...
+What is Developmental psychology?
 Contexts of development (Read pgs 3-16)

-Thursday, Sept 22 - Theories of Lifespan development (Read pgs 18-28)
+Thursday, Jan 5 - Theories of Lifespan development (Read pgs 18-28)

-Friday, Sept 23 - Research Methods - Qualitative vs. Quantitative (Read pgs 29-41)
+Friday, Jan 6 - Research Methods - Qualitative vs. Quantitative (Read pgs 29-41)